romerogroup/pyprocar/README.md

 Changelog
 --------------
+v6.0.0 May 6th, 2021 -- Directory changes.
+This version is not backwards compatible. <br />
 v5.6.4 May 6th, 2021 -- Updates to Fermi surface plotter. <br />
 v5.6.3 Mar 5th, 2021 -- QE and elk bug fixes. <br />
 v5.6.2 Jan 11th, 2021 -- Updates and bugfixes to fermi surface and dos plotter. <br />